I’m about to send my last two queries of the year. It sounds very final and dramatic, but after all, 2018 is right around the corner.

 Right, because I’m also this possibly unrealistic person who, five years ago, also thought starting a freelance business while taking care of a baby was going to be totally doable.
 Okay, maybe I’m a bit over-optimistic sometimes.
 Thanks, life for bringing me back to reality.

 Yet, I’m still querying—yes, it’s a verb because it’s a full-time activity.
 What else can I do?
 Give up?
 It’s tempting but at this stage, I have nothing to lose and everything to gain.
 I already completed the work, after all.
 This isn’t a proposal with a possible outline.
 The manuscript, the characters and the story exist.

-I can’t help thinking that if I keep on trying, maybe I’ll get lucky, maybe I’ll eventually reach the right person.
+I can’t help thinking that if I keep trying, maybe I’ll get lucky and eventually reach the right person.